undb-io/docs/src/content/docs/view/sort.md

 ### 2. Handling Non-Sortable Fields

-- **Non-Sortable Fields**: It’s important to note that not all fields in **undb** are sortable.
+- **Non-Sortable Fields**: It's important to note that not all fields in **undb** are sortable.
 Some fields, due to their data type or the way they are configured, cannot be used as the basis for sorting.
 For instance, complex data types like JSON or certain multi-select fields may not support sorting.

+- **Sortable Field Types**: The following field types support sorting:
+  - Basic Types: String, ID, Email, URL
+  - Numeric Types: AutoIncrement, Currency, Rating, Percentage
+  - Date Types: Date, DateRange, CreatedAt, UpdatedAt
+  - Other Types: Checkbox, Select, Duration
+  - Computed Types: Formula, Rollup

+- **Sort Rules**:
+  - Each field can only be used once in the sort configuration
+  - Multiple fields can be sorted in sequence to create a hierarchical sort

 ### 3. Use Cases